Regrowing Longleaf Pines

 Choosing your trees.
 It’s best to plant healthy, high-quality seedlings grown from a local seed source.
 These seedlings will be available to you in two forms: “bareroot” or “containerized.”

-• Containerized seedlings are grown in individual containers that hold the soil mass and roots together, and are sold this way for planting.
+- Containerized seedlings are grown in individual containers that hold the soil mass and roots together, and are sold this way for planting.
 Because their roots are kept intact and undisturbed until planting, these seedlings are less stressed, and they tend to survive better, store for longer, and move more quickly through the grass stage once they’re planted.
-These seedlings are somewhat less tolerant of deep planting, but their main drawback is their greater cost.
+These seedlings are somewhat less tolerant of deep planting, but their main drawback is the

 Whether you choose bareroot or containerized seedlings, they must be properly handled and cared for before planting for best results.
 Don’t let the roots dry out, and protect the seedlings from wind and heat before planting.
 Store them in a cool, well-ventilated area, and plant them as soon as you can.